MSGR John Eppenbrock Council

 ||Trenton, MI, 48183-0134

 The MSGR Eppenbrock Council is located about a 1/2 mile south of Van Horn on W. Jefferson.
-The Grand Knight for 2012-2013 is Joe Olson.
+The Grand Knight for 2015-2016 is Mike O'Neill.

 The Council was founded on Feb 28, 1953 and chartered on March 29,1953 by the Supreme Office.
 The Council was first called Msgr.
 James Calahan Council #3615.
 The Council's first chaplain for many years was Msgr.
 John P.Eppenbrock who was very active with the Council and always attended the meetings.